ReneOlsthoorn/Ground/README.md

 PC's later, the platform is still a good choice.
 It has no vendor lock-in and you can pick and choose your moment to upgrade.
 We are truly blessed with this platform for over 30 years.
 This must be said!

-At this moment in 2024, several expert users are migrating to Linux because Windows collects data about the usage of your computer.
-I agree that collecting data is wrong.
-However, it can be disabled.
+At this moment in 2025, several expert users are migrating to Linux because Windows collects data about the usage of your computer.
+Microsoft wants to make Windows a sensory device for an "AI" companion.
+I strongly disagree with this route.
+Most people don't want all their actions and data stored in the cloud.
+The user is no longer in control at that moment.
+You want a computer to help you, not to spy on you.
+At this moment, this spying can be disabled.
 Search for "How to disable Microsoft Compatibility Telemetry".
 It is basically a scheduled task that can be disabled.
 Don't leave the PC platform too soon without valid reasons, because we owe so much to it.

 ### Smoothscroller
 <p align="center">